News coming!Follow us on Instagram and find out what's coming in the app

 Complete guide to active recovery: why rest doesn't mean sitting still, what to do on off-days, and how to accelerate muscle recovery.

-Por D-Fit Team
+By D-Fit Team

 Active Recovery: What to Do on Rest Days to Maximize Gains